ramate-io/ramate/rproc/rera-000-000-000-dulan/rproc-000-000-000/README.md

 This is to say, I endeavor to keep Ramate small.

-When an platform needs outside investment to grow, we shall most often spin out.
+When a platform needs outside investment to grow, we shall most often spin out.

 When our resources are tapped, we shall take it as a sign our role in the project should be reassessed.